gitkraken/gitkraken-client-docs/gitkraken-client/open-clone-init.md

 ***

 ### Opening an existing project
-GitKraken Client allows you to load your existing repositories and pick up where you left off.
+GitKraken Desktop allows you to load your existing repositories and pick up where you left off.
 It's also useful for visualizing past work done.

-If you're coming from a Git project you already have locally, navigate to <kbd><strong>File > Open Repo</strong></kbd> to get started immediately in GitKraken Client.
+If you're coming from a Git project you already have locally, navigate to <kbd><strong>File > Open Repo</strong></kbd> to get started immediately in GitKraken Desktop.

 <img src='/wp-content/uploads/project.png' srcset='/wp-content/uploads/project@2x.png 2x' class='img-bordered img-responsive center'>